What is an amateur UAV?

 An Unmanned Aerial Vehicle (UAV) is an aircraft that has the capability of autonomous flight, without a pilot in control.
 Amateur UAVs are non-military and non-commercial.
 They typically fly under “recreational” exceptions to FAA regulations on UAVs, so long as the pilots/programmers keep them within tight limits on altitude and distance.
 Usually the UAV is controlled manually by Radio Control (RC) at take-off and landing, and switched into GPS-guided autonomous mode only at a safe altitude.
 (Confused by all the acronyms and unfamiliar terms in UAVs?
 A glossary is here.)

----1) An RC plane, muticopter (quadcopter/hexacopter/tricopter, etc) or helicopter (see good starter plane options here).
+---1) An RC plane, muticopter (quadcopter/hexacopter/tricopter, etc) or helicopter.
 You can buy them ready to fly, including autopilot, here.

 ---3) Optional: a useful “payload”, such as a digital camera or video transmission equipment

-The DIY Drones community has created the world's first "universal autopilot", ArduPilot Mega (APM).
-It combines sophisticated IMU-based autopilot electronics with free Arduino-based autopilot software that can turn any RC vehicle into a fully-autonomous UAV.
+The DIY Drones community has created the world's first "universal autopilots", ArduPilot Mega (APM) and its next-generation big brother, Pixhawk.
+They combines sophisticated IMU-based autopilot electronics with free autopilot software that can turn any RC vehicle into a fully-autonomous UAV.

 A full setup consists of: